emberjs/rfcs/text/0000-record-data.md

   }

   /*
-    Hooks through which the store tells ModelData about the lifecycle of the data, allowing it to keep track of dirtyness
+    Hooks through which the store tells RecordData about the lifecycle of the data, allowing it to keep track of dirtyness
   */